Getting a Mortgage When In Debt

 Does the kind of debt you have matter?

-Yes, the nature of your arrears could have a bearing on how lenders consider your application, and there is certainly a perspective of ‘good’ and ‘bad’ debt.
+Yes, the nature of your arrears could affect how lenders consider your application, and there is undoubtedly a perspective of ‘good’ and ‘bad’ debt.
 For example, student and car loans are usually perceived as everyday-type financing, whereas stacked-up store and credit cards or payday loans are often viewed negatively.
-In fact, some lenders will insist that any payday loans must have been cleared before they’ll consider your mortgage application.

 Is it better to pay your debts off before applying for a mortgage?

-It goes without saying that being financially stable is always the best course of action when it comes to taking on a mortgage, and you’ll likely have a better credit score if you don’t have debts, therefore will be considered a more attractive borrower and may be rewarded.
+Being financially stable is always the best action when taking on a mortgage.
+You’ll likely have a better credit score if you don’t have debts, and you will be considered a more attractive borrower and may be rewarded.
 However, as long as you are proving you are staying on top of your financial commitments, it’s not necessarily crucial that you pay off your debts first.

 How long should you wait to apply?

 This depends wholly on what kind of debt it is and how much it is.
-Your broker will be able to advise you further on this, but if you find your debts are an obstacle to getting your mortgage approved, generally, your credit report might only take a month or so to update once you’ve settled a debt, with the improvement you need in your credit score showing to lenders too.
+Your broker can advise you further on this, but if you find your debts are an obstacle to getting your mortgage approved.
+Generally, your credit report might only take a month or so to update once you’ve settled a debt, with the improvement you need in your credit score showing to lenders, too.

 How to get a mortgage with outstanding debt